Manojkannan0803/Path-planner/Refactoring_MATLAB_AD/README.md

 ## Overview

-This is a complete refactoring of the original monolithic path planning system using a **layered architecture** pattern inspired by TwinSim's architectural principles.
+This is a complete refactoring of the original monolithic path planning system using a **layered architecture** pattern inspired by XX (work)'s architectural principles.
 The system transforms a single 364-line file into a modular, extensible, and maintainable architecture.

 ## Architecture